The need to print something is currently increasing. It is no surprise that printers have become a necessity in households, offices, and businesses.

 This type of device is known for its high printing speed, sharp print results, and its ideal capability for printing high volumes.

-3. Dot matrix printer
+3. Dot matrix

 A dot matrix printer is a type of device that prints by striking an ink ribbon using small needles on the print head.
 Digital data is applied to the print media by forming characters with a collection of dots.